ljf242/code-1/README.md

 This is a repositories for saving all my files.

-Just like : Hexo , coding ...
+Just like : Hexo , Coding ...

-The
+The branch of Hexo is master and the branch of Coding is coding.